rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

   </figure>
 </div>\

 Aerial lidar can help us easily compute both of the variables we're interested in.
-The data we’ll work with is a single tile from a 2019 survey.
+We’ll work with data from a single tile, collected during a 2019 survey.
 USGS provides this dataset in laz format, and you can download it [here.](https://rockyweb.usgs.gov/vdelivery/Datasets/Staged/Elevation/LPC/projects/NY_3County_2019_A19/NY_3County_2019/LAZ/USGS_LPC_NY_3County_2019_A19_e1382n2339_2019.laz)

 Both the lidar and the polygons use the coordinate reference system specified by EPSG:6350.